shoma-mano/chibinuxt/docs/src/10-minimum-example/020-server-sfc.md

 # 1-2 Minimum Server SFC

-In this section, we'll look at how to render by .vue file.
+In this section, we'll look at how to render HTML using SFC (files with a .vue extension).
-Nuxt uses `vite` to transform .vue file to js file that browser can execute.
+Nuxt uses `vite` to transform SFC into JavaScript file that the browser can execute.
 Full Code is available at [2-server-sfc](https://github.com/shoma-mano/chibinuxt/tree/main/books/2-server-sfc)

 ## First, rewrite createApp that is passed to createRenderer

-In last section, we created `createApp` that uses `h` function to create a Vue App.
+In last section, we used `h` function to create a Vue App.
-But, in this section, we'll use SFC to create a Vue App.
+In this section, we'll use SFC to create a Vue App instead of `h` function.

 `App.vue`